gem5/gem5/ext/pybind11/docs/intro.rst

 Goodies
 *******
 In addition to the core functionality, pybind11 provides some extra goodies:

+- Python 2.7, 3.x, and PyPy (PyPy2.7 >= 5.7) are supported with an
+  implementation-agnostic interface.

 - It is possible to bind C++11 lambda functions with captured variables.
 The lambda capture data is stored inside the resulting Python function object.